SatyamChaturvedi39/NBA-Trade-Analyser/README.md

    - **Win Delta:** See how many extra wins (or losses) the model projects for each team.
    - **"Why this prediction?":** Click on any traded player to see the SHAP-powered plain-English explanations of their forecast.
    - **Fit & Health:** Review the roster depth and injury risk warnings at the bottom of the analysis.

 ---

-## What is NBA Trade Analyzer?

-NBA Trade Analyzer is a full-stack intelligent web application that **predicts how NBA players will perform after a trade** — not just how they performed last season.
-It combines machine learning, injury analytics, salary cap rules, and Monte Carlo simulations to produce a single, definitive **Trade Score (0–100)** that tells you whether a deal helps or hurts your team.

-Every prediction comes with a **plain-English explanation** powered by Explainable AI, so you always know *why* the system made its judgment.

----